Getting One's Bearings

 Programming the Blink Board

 The programming assignment was to make the board I fabricated last week do something.
-The board I made was a fairly simple ATTiny44A driven board with an external oscillator, an LED, and a button.
+The board I made was a fairly simple ATTiny44A driven board with an external resonator, an LED, and a button.
 So as my first real program, I wanted to make the LED turn on when the button was pressed.

 It's important to note that the LED I have is connected to pin PA7.
 Similarly, the button on the board is connected to pin PB2.
+In AVR programming, interfacing with pins involves setting or checking three main paramaters:

 C Programming language, ATTiny44A